tlimited/onthego/README.md

 #### Contact and credits:
 Feel free to contact me if you would like to collaborate.
-Or just commit something..

 --
 Ruter On the Go for Pebble,